-- The C operand defines how C string literals and C string arrays of the C and C++ programming languages are handled by AID. - The CHECK operand defines whether an update dialog is to be initiated before executing the %MOVE and %SET commands. - The DELIM operand defines the delimiters for the output of alphanumeric data by AID.
-The vertical bar is the default delimiter. - The EXEC operand defines whether debug mode is enabled after loading with exec(). - The FORK operand defines whether a task created via fork() is interrupted immediately after its creation and set to debug mode. - The LANG operand defines whether AID is to output %HELP information in English or German. - The LOW operand instructs AID whether or not to convert lowercase letters of character literals and names to uppercase. - The OV operand instructs AID to take the overlay structure of a program into account. - The REP operand defines whether memory updates of a %MOVE command are to be stored as REPs. - The SYMCHARS operand defines whether the "-" character in program, data and statement names is to be interpreted as a hyphen or as a minus sign by AID.
+- The C operand defines how C string literals and C string arrays of the C and C++ programming languages are handled by AID. - With the CCS operand, you specify a CCS for interpreting characters if no CCS is explicitly indicated in the %DISPLAY command.
+Unicode character sets are not allowed. - The CHECK operand defines whether an update dialog is to be initiated before executing the %MOVE and %SET commands. - The DELIM operand defines the delimiters for the output of alphanumeric data by AID.
+The vertical bar is the default delimiter. - The EXEC operand defines whether debug mode is enabled after loading with exec(). - The FORK operand defines whether a task created via fork() is interrupted immediately after its creation and set to debug mode. - The LANG operand defines whether AID is to output %HELP information in English or German. - With the LEV operand, you can activate the output of levels within the call hierarchy produced by the %SDUMP %NEST AID command. - The LOW operand instructs AID whether or not to convert lowercase letters of character literals and names to uppercase. - The OV operand instructs AID to take the overlay structure of a program into account. - The REP operand defines whether memory updates of a %MOVE command are to be stored as REPs. - The SYMCHARS operand defines whether the "-" character in program, data and statement names is to be interpreted as a hyphen or as a minus sign by AID.